- Location: Montana

 - Call ahead and find out where you need to make your payment, where you need to test, and if you need to make an appointment.

 - Are ready to take a vision test (this applies to first-time drivers and new-to-Montana drivers).

 If you're a new-to-Montana driver with a valid out-of-state driver's license, you generally won't need to take the written test.
-You'll simply need to take the vision test and exchange your current license for a Montana license within 60 days of establishing residency.
+You'll simply need to take the vision test and exchange your current license for a Montana license after establishing residency.
 Keep in mind this is always at the discretion of the examiner.

 If you're a first-time driver, or your out-of-state license is expired, you must take the written test.
 Studying the Montana Driver License Manual is helpful, as is enrolling in a supplemental driving course.

 You can schedule an appointment online for the following stations: Billings, Bozeman, Columbus, Glendive, Great Falls, Hardin, Helena, Miles City, Missoula, Red Lodge, Sidney, Superior and Townsend.